If your company uses Google Analytics, you have probably received a string of emails nudging you to update settings for the upcoming GDPR changes.

 They look pretty serious.

 Google is just one of the many online giants who have been rolling out new terms of services before the new regulation comes into effect.
-In this post, we’ll see what these changes will affect all businesses, with a special emphasis on your fraud prevention tool.
+In this post, we’ll see how these changes will affect your businesses, with a special emphasis on your Risk Ops and multi layered fraud prevention.

 But first things first: